Skip to content

 As we discussed earlier, the 990 Pro is equipped with much more powerful components as compared to the 980 Pro.
 More NAND Flash Layers along with a much more powerful controller contribute a lot to Samsung 990 Pro’s performance.

 It would have been a great thing if the 990 Pro came with the MLC NAND instead of TLC.
+But, still, the 990 Pro has everything that is needed to deliver the best of PCIe 4.0.

-Samsung 990 Pro is clearly made for high-end users and it surely comes with a lot of advantages.
+Samsung 990 Pro is made for high-end users and it surely comes with a lot of advantages.
 The performance difference is huge.

 Let me know your thoughts in the comments!